AragonDAC/APMHackathon/README.md

 The goal of this topic is to develop an enhanced version of [APM serve](https://github.com/aragon/apm-serve) complying to the [NPM Registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).

 ### Resources

 ## Process
 This hackathon will start remotely on January, xxth 2019 and end up on site January, 30th 2019 - on the last day of [Aracon](https://aracon.one).

-To meet potential team members, chat about projects, or get help with your code and the ColonyJS library, head over to the  [the colonyHackathon Gitter](https://gitter.im/ColonyHackathon/Lobby).
+To meet potential team members and chat about projects head over to the [aragon chat](https://aragon.chat/).

 ## Submission Guidelines